 - Security prices will fluctuate.
 The value of your investment may fall over time.
 The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust invests significantly in stocks of small and mid-size companies.
-These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the energy and real estate sectors.
-Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the energy sector include geopolitical events, the impacts of existing and changing government regulations, economic cycles and fuel prices. - General risks of companies in the real estate sector include declines in real estate values, increased competition for tenants, oversupply of properties for sale, changing demographics, changes in interest rates and tax rates, liability for environmental hazards and changing government regulations.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - There is no assurance that the equity securities included in the "Time for quality" stock list by CIO GWM or selected for the trust's portfolio by the sponsor will perform well even though CIO GWM believes the companies included in its report are relatively better positioned given the likelihood of a slowdown in business activity. - The trust is not actively managed.
+Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.